 - One Day Car Parking – ¥2,500 (weekdays) and ¥3000 (weekends)

-This is one of your biggest expenses when traveling to Japan, no matter where you are in the world.
+This is one of your biggest expenses when travelling to Japan, no matter where you are in the world.
 There are some ways to cut this cost, follow our detailed guide for more details.
+I also recommend setting up alerts with Google Flights with your dates.
+On average the best time to book a flight is about 3-months in advance.

 There are two airports you can fly into: